Chicago violence: 16 shot, 2 fatally in weekend shootings

 CHICAGO (WLS) -- Weekend violence continues to claim victims across Chicago.

-As of Saturday morning, 16 people have been shot, 2 fatally, according to Chicago police.
+As of Sunday, 16 people have been shot, 2 fatally, according to Chicago police.

+A man was found shot to death Sunday in Avondale on the Northwest Side.

+Officers found him unresponsive in the driver's seat of a vehicle at 5:05 a.m. in an alley in the 3600 block of West Belmont Avenue, Chicago police said.

 A 12-year-old was among those shot Friday evening.